-3.11 ENGINE POWER LOSS IN FLIGHT
+3.13 ENGINE POWER LOSS IN FLIGHT

 Complete engine power loss is usually caused by fuel flow interruption and power will be restored shortly after fuel flow is restored.
-If power loss occurs at a low altitude, the first step is to prepare for an emergency landing (refer to paragraph 3.13).
+If power loss occurs at a low altitude, the first step is to prepare for an emergency landing (refer to Paragraph 3.15).
 An airspeed of at least 76 KIAS should be maintained.

-If altitude permits, switch the fuel selector to another tank containing fuel and turn the electric fuel pump "ON."
-Move the mixture control to "RICH" and the carburetor heat to "ON."
+If altitude permits, switch the fuel selector to another tank containing fuel and turn the electric fuel pump ON.
+Move the mixture control to RICH and the carburetor heat to ON.
 Check the engine gauges for an indication of the cause of the power loss.
-Check to insure the primer is locked.
 If no fuel pressure is indicated, check the tank selector position to be sure it is on a tank containing fuel.

-When power is restored move the carburetor heat to the "OFF" position and turn "OFF" the electric fuel pump.
+When power is restored move the carburetor heat to the OFF position and turn OFF the electric fuel pump.